 Even though Lemmy passed away more than a year ago, the legacy of Motörhead will never die.
 The act is one of the most iconic bands of all time, and it’s not surprising that fans don’t intend to let go of the legend any time soon.
 There have been no shortage of posthumous records, tribute concerts, memorials, and more dedicated to the kings of speed metal, but one way that the bassist continues to live on is through video games.

 Video games might not be the first thing you think of when it comes to Motörhead (that’s probably “Ace of Spades”).
-But the band has a richer digital history than you might think—and it goes back for more than 20 years.
+You may be more inclined to think of a LOL elo boost when gaming comes up as a topic, after all.
+But the band has a richer digital history than you might think-and it goes back for more than 20 years.
 Way back in 1992 the British rockers got their first video game in the form of an adventure game for the Commodore Amiga system for the truly old-school among you.
 The 25-year-old classic doesn’t hold up particularly well, even from a retro perspective, but it’s definitely a fascinating relic from the history of the group.

 And that wasn’t the last time that Lemmy and company would grace the world of video games.
 “Ace of Spades” was an obvious choice for songs that were included in the first Guitar Hero game, and it was one of only a few songs that appeared in more than one installment in the franchise.
 While their inclusion in Guitar Hero is obvious, the band has also shown up in more unexpected places including the world of online gaming.
 It’s there where Motörhead has become the subject of its own slot reel.
 The game contains audio content produced by the heavy metallers including some of the band’s biggest songs in addition to the members themselves and their iconic logo, Snaggletooth.
 The game, “Motörhead: Louder Than Anything Else,” was released last fall, just in time for the anniversary of Lemmy’s death, and is a surprisingly fitting tribute to the rock god.